 H. Jeffrey Schwartz is a Principal in McKool Smith's New York office.
 Mr. Schwartz has more than 30 years of experience representing debtors, secured lenders, fiduciaries and official creditors’ committees in major restructuring and reorganization matters.

-Most recently, Mr. Schwartz served as lead counsel for the chapter 7 trustee for ITT Education, Inc. in the prosecution of D&O claims and for the Official General Unsecured Creditors Committee of Corinthian Colleges, Inc., the largest for-profit post-secondary education provider to file for Chapter 11 reorganization.
+Most recently, Mr. Schwartz served as lead bankruptcy counsel for the Chapter 7 trustee for ITT Education, Inc. in the prosecution of D&O claims, fraudulent transfer claims and professional liability claims relating to in excess of $1 billion in catastrophic damages; and for the Official General Unsecured Creditors Committee of Corinthian Colleges, Inc., the largest for-profit post-secondary education provider to file for Chapter 11 reorganization.

 He served as a law clerk for Hon.
 Joseph T. Molotris and Hon.
 William J. O’Neill of the U.S. Bankruptcy Court for The Northern District of Ohio.